pbht/volatility-surface/README.md

 1. Clone the repo to use it locally with git clone `https://github.com/pbht/volatility-surface.git`
 2. cd into the repo with `cd arbitrage-timer`
 3. Build with `cargo build --release`
-4. Run with `./target/release/volatility-surface --puts --calls`.
-You must include at least one of the `--puts` and `--calls` flags. `--puts` renders a volatility surface for the Deribit put options while `--calls` does the same for call options.
-Using both flags includes all options.
+4. Run with `./target/release/volatility-surface`.
+You can disable either the puts or calls by using the `--puts=false` or `--calls=false` flags

 # Todo
 - [x] Actual error handling - we don't want to rely on .unwrap() where it can be avoided